oktavilla/assently-ruby/README.md

   },
   # User ends up here when cancelling, at the moment there is no cancel callback
   cancel_url: "http://example.com/user-canceled",
-  # Procedure can be ”default” or ”form”, this changes some copy in the Egree interface.
+  # Procedure can be ”default” or ”form”, this changes some copy in the Assently interface.
   # defaults to ”default”
   procedure: "form"
 })